phac-nml/nf-iridanext/README.md

 ## Run unit/integration tests

-In order to run the test cases, please glone this repository and run the following command:
+In order to run the test cases, please clone this repository and run the following command:

 ```bash
 ./gradlew check